tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 11. Instructor Do: Diagnosing the Model Activity Review (10 min)

-Students receive a dry walkthrough of the solution and are given the opportunity to ask questions about creating and interpreting **confusion matrices** and **classification reports**.
+In this activity, provide a dry walkthrough of the solution and give students the opportunity to ask questions about creating and interpreting confusion matrices and classification reports.

 **Files:** [diagnosis.ipynb](Activities/04-Stu_Diagnosing_the_Model/Solved/diagnosis.ipynb)

-Engage the class with a brief Q&A session.
-Ask students if they have any questions about **confusion matrices** and **classification reports**.
-If students do not pose any questions, ask some of the below-guided questions.
-Spend no more than 5 minutes on the Q&A session.
+Engage the class with a brief Q&A session, asking students if they have any questions about confusion matrices and classification reports.
+If they do not, ask some of the guided questions below.
+Spend a maximum of five minutes on the Q&A session.

-* What is a **confusion matrix**?
+* What is a confusion matrix?

-  * **Answer** A table used to describe the performance of the model.
-The **confusion matrix** will highlight differences in the number of samples predicted to belong to a specific class with the actual number of samples that do belong to that class.
+  * **Answer:** A confusion matrix is a table used to describe the performance of the model.
+It highlights differences in the number of samples predicted to belong to a specific class, with the actual number of samples that do belong to that class.

-* Would a user aggregate the columns or rows of a **confusion matrix**?
+* Would a user aggregate the columns or rows of a confusion matrix?

-  * **Answer** Both.
+  * **Answer:** Both.
 Values for columns and rows will be aggregated and then compared.
 Columns will reflect the sum of predicted categorical outcomes, and the rows will reflect the actual sum of outcomes.

-* What is a **classification report**?
+* What is a classification report?

-  * **Answer** A report that details the precision, recall, and accuracy of the predicted data points for each categorical class.
-A **classification report** can be used to determine the rate of false positives, false negatives, and the quality of the predictions.
+  * **Answer:** It is a report that details the precision, recall, and accuracy of the predicted data points for each categorical class.
+A classification report can be used to determine the rate of false positives, false negatives, and the quality of the predictions.

-Transition to the dry walkthrough by opening the solution file, and highlight the below discussion points.
-Go through this section quickly as students should be well versed in creating **confusion matrices** and **classification reports**.
+Transition to the dry walkthrough by opening the solution file, and highlight the discussion points below.
+Go through this section quickly, as students should be well versed in creating confusion matrices and classification reports.

-* A **confusion matrix** is a table that describes the performance of a model by looking at the total number of outcomes for each class.
+* A confusion matrix is a table that describes the performance of a model by looking at the total number of outcomes for each class.
 Confusion matrices look at the total number of actual outcomes and juxtapose them with predicted outcomes.

-  * For example, with a confusion matrix, you can aggregate the number of actual positives and compare it to the number of predicted positives — the closer the values, the better the model.
+ * For example, with a confusion matrix, you can aggregate the number of actual positives and compare it to the number of predicted positives—the closer the values, the better the model.
 The same can be said with negative outcomes.

-  * **Confusion matrices** can be a little difficult to understand at first.
-If students have questions/difficulty understanding, and or seem lost, use the following scenario to help reinforce how a confusion matrix is used:
+ * Confusion matrices can be a little difficult to understand at first.
+If students have questions, difficulty understanding, or seem lost, use the following scenario to help reinforce how a confusion matrix is used:

     ```python
     from sklearn.metrics import confusion_matrix